-I am an Assistant Professor at the School of International Service at American University.
-Prior to that, I was a postdoctoral fellow at the Institute for Advanced Study in Toulouse.
+I am an Associate Professor at the School of International Service at American University.
+During the 2023-2024 academic year I am a visiting fellow at the Institute for Advanced Study in Toulouse, where I was also a postdoctoral research associate.
 I received my PhD in Sociology from UC Berkeley.

 I have a new book under contract with Polity Press!
 Blackness as being: Black survival in the age of climate catastrophe bridges literatures on surplus populations, climate change, and racial capitalism to theorize the possibilities and precariousness of species-survival in the Anthropocene.
 It offers Blackness as an analytic to think with the paradox of precarious possibility – of past and present modalities of survival and of futures alternatively devastating or liberatory.

 My prior research examined questions of race and belonging in urban Africa and the African diaspora.
 I probed how “Blackness” operates as a signifier, intersects with gender norms, manifests in popular culture, and illuminates our understanding of political economy.
 I employed qualitative methods in fieldwork in Abidjan, Côte d’Ivoire: ethnography, interviews, and visual analysis, to theorize Black masculinity in racial capitalism from Africa and the diaspora broadly.
 This research culminated in my book, A man among other men: The crisis of Black masculinity in racial capitalism (Cornell University Press, 2022).